marcelomoreno26/bitcoin-terraform/README.md

    ```sh
    terraform plan
    ```
 4. Apply the configuration.
 After running this command the project, and datasets should be visible in the google cloud platform.
-:
+This also creates a `terraform.tfstate` file, which tracks the infrastructure state to manage and apply changes effectively:
    ```sh
    terraform apply
    ```